Kasan Goh

 Read about Kasan's forthcoming book

-Forthcoming Book: Billy, Seetoh and Co
+Billy, Seetoh and Co: Synopsis

-Releasing October 2026, Billy, Seetoh & Co, Kasan Goh’s semi-autobiographical first novel, is a two-way mirror into mid-80s to late 90s London, seen through the prism of newly arrived Southeast Asian immigrants who must live by their wits in Thatcher’s Britain.
+Releasing 2nd October 2026, Billy, Seetoh & Co, Kasan Goh’s semi-autobiographical first novel, is a two-way mirror into mid-80s to late 90s London, seen through the prism of newly arrived Southeast Asian immigrants who must live by their wits in Thatcher’s Britain.

 Billy Chan, a Singaporean student, arrives fresh-off-plane in London, only to be shipwrecked when his family go bankrupt, implode, and flee their homeland in disgrace.